tic30/react-ocr/README.md

 height: word.bbox.y1 - word.bbox.y0
 ```

-You can adjust font size, line height etc. to make your word look better.
+You can adjust font size, line height etc. to make your words look better.

 Step4: Do subarray search of the search term(string to array split by space) on the flattened array of word objects.
-You may be able to find more efficient ways then my solution.
+You may find a more efficient way than my solution.
 Highlight the words found.